SeaHogs/tp/docs/DeveloperGuide.md

 5. Type `cd` followed by the location of the folder that you are putting the `vitalconnect.jar` file in.
 Find out more [here](https://www.wikihow.com/Change-Directories-in-Command-Prompt)

-6. Type `java -jar vitalConnect.jar` and press Enter to launch java and run the application.
+6. Type `java -jar vitalConnect.jar` and press Enter to launch Java and run the application.
 A GUI should appear in a few seconds.

 **Shutdown**